New charges for fmr. Temple frat president, including rape

 Ari Goldstein was in court for an arraignment on Wednesday morning.
 The new charges include rape, sexual assault, unlawful restraint and indecent assault.

-Breaking: Former Temple Frat Prez charged with new sexual assault charges.
-Stay with 6abc for new details. pic.twitter.com/GBgSJHq0Fb— Chad Pradelli (@chadpradelli) August 8, 2018
+The incident in question happened last November.
+Sources say Goldstein invited the victim to a fraternity party, then allegedly held her down and raped her in his room.
+Police say the pair had a friendship prior to the alleged incident.

-The details about the incident in question were not immediately available from the district attorney's office.
+Goldstein's attorney, Perry de Marco Sr., said the allegations are not true.

-Goldstein's attorney, Perry de Marco Sr., tells Action News the accuser is a woman with whom Goldstein used to be in a relationship.
+"This young lady is a young lady that, we believe, evidence will show had an ongoing intensive, intensive sexual relationship with my client," he said.
+"After the alleged incident, she continued to attend parties with her soririty sisters at the house where she claims she was assaulted."

 Goldstein was charged in May and has been ordered to stand trial.